Cottam power stations: Previous operations

-Ash and Dust Plant
+Ash and dust plant

 The lifetime dust and ash make of the station is estimated to be in the order of 13,761,988 and 3,440,497 cubic metres (18 million and 4.5 million cubic yards) respectively.
 In raising the general station area to above river level borrow pits were created within the power station site.
 This, together with the filling of the remainder of the site, has made available approximately 6,116,439 cubic metres (8 million cubic yards) of ash disposal.
 In addition there were a number of disused gravel pits in the area, amounting to approximately 12,232,878 cubic metres (16 million cubic yards), which were to be reclaimed by filling with ash from Cottam and other nearby power stations, one being the Idle Valley Nature Reserve.

-On full load operation of the four units, in the order of 975 tonnes (960 tons) per day of furnace bottom ash will be made.
-The ash is continuously quenched in the furnace and sluiced from the hoppers to crushers local to the boiler before being pumped to the ash disposal area.
-At the disposal area large ash is screened out and the remaining slurry is cycloned and classified.
-The de-watered ash is then discharged to the drainage area from which loading on to road vehicles was carried out by mechanical shovel.
-The effluent from the cyclones and the drainage area is pumped to ash “lagoons” on site.
+On full load operation of the four units, in the order of 975 tonnes (960 tons) per day of furnace bottom ash would be made.
+The ash was continuously quenched in the furnace and sluiced from the hoppers to crushers which were local to the boiler before being pumped to the ash disposal area.
+At the disposal area, large ash was screened out and the remaining slurry would be cycloned and classified.
+The de-watered ash would then be discharged to the drainage area from which loading on to road vehicles was carried out by mechanical shovel.
+The effluent from the cyclones and the drainage area was pumped to ash "lagoons" on site.

-The precipitator hoppers have sufficient capacity to hold the dust make for 24 hours, in which time in the order of 3,902 tonnes (3,840 tons) of dust will be made.
-The control of the dust extraction, pumping and disposal plant is automatic with the overall control centralised in a control room adjacent to the plant.
-The precipitator hopper outlets are electrically heated to facilitate dust extraction.
-From the hoppers the dust is fed by pneumatic air flow conveyors into a “wetting” unit which feeds into a sluice system discharging into a dust sump.
-The sump is emptied by single stage pumps discharging to the dust lagoons on site or in the vicinity of the station.
-To provide for dry dust disposal one of the three precipitators on each unit can be selected to discharge to a pneumatic conveyor feeding a 1,016 tonne (1,000 ton) capacity dry bunker.
-The discharge from the storage bunker can be taken dry into sealed road dust tankers, or conditioned with water into open type road vehicles.
+The precipitator hoppers had sufficient capacity to hold the dust make for 24 hours, in which time in the order of 3,902 tonnes (3,840 tons) of dust would be made.
+The control of the dust extraction, pumping and disposal plant was automatic with the overall control centralised in a control room adjacent to the plant.
+The precipitator hopper outlets were electrically heated to facilitate dust extraction.
+From the hoppers, the dust was fed by pneumatic air flow conveyors into a "wetting" unit which would feed into a sluice system, eventually discharging into a dust sump.
+The sump was emptied by single stage pumps discharging to the dust lagoons on site or in the vicinity of the station.
+To provide for dry dust disposal one of the three precipitators on each unit could be selected to discharge to a pneumatic conveyor feeding a 1,016 tonne (1,000 ton) capacity dry bunker.
+The discharge from the storage bunker could be taken dry into sealed road dust tankers, or conditioned with water into open type road vehicles.